What is the Best Adjustable Weight Bench?

 - Foldable: No

 The only bummer is that this bench does not give you the option to decline, despite being able to move in five different positions otherwise (flat, military, 30, 45, 60 degrees).
 That may be a make or break for you, but it does not negate the overall awesome value of this bench - especially when you consider the design.

 Remember the big gap problem we talked about earlier in the article?
 Powerblock has solved this problem by designing the bench so that the seat pivots down instead of up in order to create the incline position, so when the bench is in its flat position, there is no gap for you to have to try to navigate.

 Overall, the construction is sturdy and despite a bit of wobble, the bench itself is strong and durable.
 As for storage, this bench does not fold, but it does include wheels on the back that will allow you to easily roll it out of the way.
-Assembly is straight-forward and easy enough for you to do it yourself, or you can purchase assembly as an add-on from Amazon for an extra $104.
+Assembly is straight-forward and easy enough for you to do it yourself, or you can purchase assembly as an add-on from Amazon.

-Another great midline option, the Bowflex adjustable bench has a $195 price tag and boasts the following baseline stats:
+Another great midline option, the Bowflex adjustable bench has a reasonable, mid-range price tag and boasts the following baseline stats:

 - Total weight capacity: 480 pounds